 - As children move through the nursery we take care to ensure transitions between rooms run as smoothly as possible. - ★ Children move through in age or developmental stage order, and as spaces become available. - As children move through the nursery we take care to ensure transitions between rooms run as smoothly as possible.
 Transitional reading material will be given to parents.
-Parents will be introduced to new Key workers and room routines.
+Parents will be introduced to their child's new Key person and room routines.
 Children will have lots of opportunities to visit their new room and Key person. - ★ If a child is joining nursery from a different setting, with parent's permission, we will seek transition information from the previous setting.